AzumaHazuki/lxqt-themes-devuan/README.md

 # lxqt-themes-devuan

 This repository houses Devuan-styled forks of the LXQt Clearlooks theme.
-As of March 2023, variants exist for all extant Devuan themes: DarkPurpy (Ascii), Cinnabar (Beowulf), DeepSea (Chimaera), and Sapphire (Daedalus)
+As of March 2023, variants exist for all extant Devuan releases (aside from Jessie, which used plain Debian theming).

 Clearlooks-Phenix-DarkPurpy (Devuan ASCII)
 ![CPDarkPurpy](https://user-images.githubusercontent.com/67122280/222612411-3978a5f7-2653-4753-8cc9-bac4b2b171ce.png)